Small Business Loans for Women: A BlueVine Guide for 2018May 8, 2018 By Zoe Weisner

 Regional Grant Programs

 Beacon DC is a community-based program geared to women entrepreneurs in the D.C. area.
 The organization runs the district’s largest online directory of women-owned businesses, and offers resources for women entrepreneurs.
 BEACON also promotes the involvement of women business owners in the district.
 The organization aims “to make D.C. the most influential and supportive city in the nation for women-owned businesses,” says Deloris Wilson, a BEACON fellow.

 The New Economy Initiative’s annual NEIdeas Small Business Challenge annually awards $400,000 total cash prizes to existing businesses in Detroit, Hamtramck, and Highland Park of southeast Michigan.
 While the program is not specific to women business owners, over 65% of winners were women-owned businesses.
 To apply, simply submit your idea in 400 words through their online application, available on their website.

-Launched in late 2017, the Impact NH Fund seeks to encourage and educate women to become angel investors and increase funding for women-owned businesses.
+The Impact NH Fund seeks to encourage and educate women to become angel investors and increase funding for women-owned businesses.
 In order to qualify for eligibility applicants must have at least one woman in a C-level position and have significant operations in New Hampshire.
 For more information on eligibility requirements, check their website.

 National Grant Programs

 The Startup Ladies, an Indianapolis-based company known for providing entrepreneurial women with business resources and networking services, are now accepting applications for grant funding.
 It’s through the Startup Ladies Fund for women seeking funding to prove a scalable business concept.
 Grants are made twice a year and applications are accepted on a rolling basis.